karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 }
 ```

-## Pros & cons
+## Pros & cons from this scenario
 ### Pros
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
 - It solves the DNS change issue mentioned on scenario 3.
 - It simplifies the declaration and usage of ``HttpClient`` instances.

 ### Cons
-- The ``IHttpClientFactory`` keeps everything nice and simple as long as you only want to modify the basic ``HttpClient`` parameter, it might be a bit harder if you need to tweak some of the less used parameters.
+- The ``IHttpClientFactory`` keeps everything nice and simple as long as you only need to modify the common ``HttpClient`` parameters, it might be a bit harder if you need to tweak some of the less common parameters.
-The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.
+The next code snippet is an example of how to set the ``PooledConnectionIdleTimeout`` attribute discussed on scenario 4.1, as you can see you'll need to use the ``ConfigurePrimaryHttpMessageHandler`` extension method and create a new ``SocketsHttpHandler`` instance, just to set the value of the ``PooledConnectionIdleTimeout`` attribute.

 ```csharp
 builder.Services.AddHttpClient("typicode", c =>